AlticeLabsProjects/kyoto/README.md

 What's this fork?
 -----------------

-The development of Kyoto Tycoon and Kyoto Cabinet by the original authors seem to have halted around 2012.
-The software works as advertised and is very reliable, which may explain the lack of activity, but the upstream sources fail to build in recent operating system releases (with recent compilers).
+The development of [Kyoto Tycoon](http://fallabs.com/kyototycoon/) and [Kyoto Cabinet](http://fallabs.com/kyotocabinet/) by their original authors at [FAL Labs](http://fallabs.com/) seems to have halted around 2012.
+The software works as advertised and is very reliable, which may explain the lack of activity, but the unmodified upstream sources fail to build in recent operating system releases (with recent compilers).

-This repository isn't really meant as an "hostile" fork for any of these packages, but as a place to keep readily usable versions for modern machines.
+We at [SAPO](http://www.sapo.pt/) don't really mean this repository as an "hostile" fork for any of these packages, but as a place to keep readily usable versions for modern machines.
 Nevertheless, pull requests are welcome.

 What's included?
 ----------------